MyBitBird/commit-reminder/README.md

-# Visual Code Extension for reminding commits!
+# Visual Studio Code Extension for reminding commits!

 commit-reminder is a VSCode extension that help you to remember what you have done on each file and generate git script for committing.